 On the other hand her existence as an individual is destroyed when she is prohibited to come out of the house except with a male member of the family; her places of education in school are burnt and she is not even permitted medical treatment in hospital except under specific conditions.
 Such prohibitions lead the women to hate herself.
 She feels belittled.

-Here her identity is replaced by a new one which is anchored in pseudo - religion of the Taliban.
-Already suffering the burden of guilt the women develops a strong guilt complex.
+Here her identity is replaced by a new one which is anchored in the pseudo - religion of the Taliban.
+Already suffering the burden of guilt, the woman develops a strong guilt complex.
 She tries to atone for it by making extravagant donations to the Taliban and by convincing her husband to support the terrorists.
 In this way she hopes to regain favor with them.
-When she reaches this stage she has supplanted her previous identity by a new one!
-However while the female undergoes this trauma of identity change, She unwittingly begins a journey towards criminality when her donations to an outlawed outfit technically makes her an accessory to a crime against the State!
+When she reaches this stage she has supplanted her previous identity by a new one.
+However while the female undergoes this trauma of identity change, her donations to an outlawed outfit make her an accessory to a crime against the state.

-On another level, when she convinces her husband to help the militants, she descends further into the spiral of crime and builds a path for her own destruction!
+Ironically, when she convinces her husband to help the militants, she descends further into the spiral of crime and builds a path for her own destruction.
 During the last two months of 2008 the Taliban executed more than 15 women after accusing them of immoral and un-Islamic practices.

 The results from the Swat survey regarding the tendency of women to be more conservative than men confirms the conclusions reached in another research that finds that since women have an inferior social status than men in Pakhtun society therefore they do not get enough opportunities of interacting with society and the agents of change.
 The result is Pakistani women generally tend to be more conservative as compared with men.
-Secondly, their conservatism becomes a source for amplifying this conservatism in men who remain in contact with them.
+Their conservatism becomes a source for amplifying conservatism in men who remain in contact with them.

 In terms of a priority plan of investment for Swat that plans to nurse it back to health, investment in Social Protection and Strategic Communication must be the two top most options.
-In the current crisis the value of FM broadcasting platforms is far greater than the construction of a school or a health unit – before the brick and masonry of normal development strategy sets in - the minds of the people need to be transformed first, the mindset must be shifted from bigoted obscurantism to values that lie in the concepts of peace, love and brotherhood.
+In the current crisis the value of FM broadcasting platforms is far greater than the construction of a school or a health unit – before the brick and masonry of normal development strategy sets in, the minds of the people need to be transformed.
+The mindset must be shifted from bigoted obscurantism to values that lie in the concepts of peace, love and brotherhood.
 If good FM radio content can be delivered based on the above values, then the other development interventions in health and education, will be that much more welcome, effective and meaningful.